-Widower Stephen Blake (Melvyn Douglas) is also heading to the same lodge, and tail rides their car up the mountain.
+Widower Stephen Blake (Melvyn Douglas) is also heading to the same lodge and tailgates their car up the mountain.
 This leaves both Edith and Brenda with a sour taste and no interest in socializing with Stephen.

 Once the roads open, Stephen’s son Tommy (Jackie Moran) joins him at the lodge.
-Brenda and Tommy instantly dislike each other and constantly fight.
+Brenda and Tommy instantly dislike each other and are always fight.

 When the two children realize their parents are thinking about marriage, they decide this is terrible and purposefully argue and act like they hate each other to keep them apart.

-The two act like little wretches but make a truce on Christmas Eve and Day so they are still able to get their presents.
-However, this backfires when the two begin smashing tree ornaments over each other’s heads and eventually short out the Christmas tree lights; causing all electricity in the ski lodge to go out.
+The two children act like little wretches but make a truce on Christmas Eve and Day, so they can still get their presents.
+However, this backfires when they begin smashing tree ornaments over each other’s heads and eventually short out the Christmas tree lights, causing all electricity in the ski lodge to go out.

-Their bad behavior ends up in a fight and the separation of Stephen and Edith.
+Their bad behavior ends up in a fight, and the separation of Stephen and Edith.
 Back home, both children realize they make a mistake as they watch their miserable parents.
-The two run away to bring their parents back together in their “hour of need.”
+The children run away to bring their parents back together in their “hour of need.”

 “And So They Were Married” is a lot of fun.
-Alluding that Astor and Douglas’ characters end up together isn’t too much of a spoiler, since the title tips you off to what happens.
-Edith Fellows and Jackie Moran play perfect brats and Mary Astor and Melvyn Douglas were never bad in any of their films.
-Character actor Donald Meek is also delightful in the film, constantly lamenting that “These things never happened at my hotel in Palm Beach.”
+Alluding that Astor and Douglas’ characters end up together isn’t too much of a spoiler since the title tips you off to what happens.
+Edith Fellows and Jackie Moran play perfect brats, and Mary Astor and Melvyn Douglas could never be bad in any of their films.
+Character actor Donald Meek is also delightful in the movie, constantly lamenting that “These things never happened at my hotel in Palm Beach.”